-Following a definitive exposure to infectious materials or toxins (i.e. personal contamination, exposure to aerosols, needle-stick, etc.), three basic steps must be followed in order:
+Following a definitive exposure to infectious materials or toxins, three basic steps must be followed in order:

-1. Emergency first aid/Reporting - If emergency first aid is required, it should take precedence over everything else.
-Contaminated clothing should be removed and both the exposed person and responding person should thoroughly wash and disinfect hands prior to first response.
+1. Emergency first aid/Reporting - If first aid is required, it should take precedence over everything else.
 If emergency first aid is not required, immediately inform your supervisor of the details of the exposure.
-The supervisor must complete an investigation and submit an accident/incident report outlining the details of the exposure (see Incident Reporting below).
+The supervisor is required to submit an incident report outlining the details of the exposure (see Incident Reporting below).